Accelerated Master's in Education (BS/MS)

 5 Year BS/MS Education Program for Education Majors

 Students may pursue their undergraduate degree and initial teacher certification as an Education major and their graduate degree in one of the programs noted below.
 At the end of the sophomore year, a review of the student's content and pedagogy coursework will be required to determine acceptance into the Teacher Certification Program.

 Undergraduate students need to earn 90 credits before starting graduate coursework.
 Students are awarded their undergraduate degree once all of the graduation requirements are met.
 Upon completion of the undergraduate degree, students are converted to graduate status, where they continue working towards completing the requirements of the graduate degree.

 Click on one of the degree options listed above to view course descriptions.

 The Education Co-Op Experience

 A six-month co-op in an industry or business related to each student's primary area of teacher certification, in addition to student teaching, is a program requirement in the Five-Year BS/MS program.
-For example, a student seeking certification in chemistry might co-op in the chemical industry.
+For example, a student seeking certification in chemistry might co-op within the chemical industry.
 This provides the student with a unique perspective that adds significant value and depth to their classroom teaching.
 For more information, visit The Co-op Experience.

-BS/MS Education Program for Non-Education Majors
+Accelerated BS/MS Education Program for Non-Education Majors

 High-performing undergraduate students majoring in an area other than education can pursue initial teacher certification as a component of the MS in Teaching, Learning and Curriculum or, if teacher certification is not desired, pursue their MS degree in one of the other graduate areas offered by the School of Education.
 The graduate course work is provided in a blended format where the majority of course work is offered online and supplemented with classroom-based and work-based field experiences/graduate internships.